MrAJGurney/storm-kelpie/README.md

 If you're stuck you can admit defeat with the "shipwreck" button and request a new call.

 If you match the three criteria you can request a new call to test your wits with the "safe passage" button.

+## Requirements

+Game tested on a 1080px high monitor using the chrome web browser on Ubuntu.

+Ideally it should work on any resolution, but responsive CSS is hard :'(

+## What would I do with more time

+- responsive layout
+- check accessibility
+  - for multiple device types
+  - for multiple resolutions
+  - for multiple browser
+- help/instruction screen
+- ongoing score tracker
+- animations for victory/defeat
+- more robost rhyme checker
+- better progress indicator